 The typical steamer is made of a water tank, a heating element, and a metal rod.
 Plus, there is a rubber nose to remove hair and lint.
 Before you can start using one, you need to add water to its tank.

 Once the water is transformed into steam, it is applied to the clothes using soft motions.
-Best results are achieved when the clothes are hanged on a standard clothes hanger.
+Best results are achieved when the clothes are hung on a standard clothes hanger.

 The clothes steamers de-wrinkle your clothes with their hot steam.
 The hot steam can loosen up the bonds between the molecules in the fabrics.
 That’s what makes the wrinkles disappear.